peopleanalyst

 Private

-6. Landing — typed-contract service substrate; 79 MCP tools across 10 spokes.
+6. Landing — typed-contract service layer; 79 MCP tools across 10 spokes.

 People Analytics Toolbox